Scalable conditional deep inverse Rosenblatt transports using tensor-trains and gradient-based dimension reduction: Numerical examples

-The Hellinger distances between the DIRT approximation and the exact reduced-dimensional posterior, and the Hellinger distances between reduced and full posteriors are shown in Figure~\ref{fig:wrench} (left and right).
-We fix the TT ranks to be $13$ and specify tempering parameters $\beta_0=10^\lowsup{-3}$, $\beta_{\ell+1} = \sqrt{10} \beta_{\ell}$.
-Further numerical tests on the DIRT error with varying TT rank and tempering step are shown in\smartref{sec:wrench2}.
-We observe that the DIRT accuracy degrades slowly with increasing dimension, since the TT decomposition needs to capture more correlations.
-However, higher dimensions deliver a more accurate parametrization of the random fields.
-A reasonable strategy is to choose the dimension such that the sum of two errors is minimal.
-In this example, this is achieved for $n_Y = 13$ and $n_\Theta = 7$.
+The Hellinger distances between the conditional DIRT and the reduced-dimensional posterior \eqref{eq:api_with_independence_structure}, and the Hellinger distances between reduced and original posteriors are shown in Figure~\ref{fig:wrench} (left and right).
+We fix the TT ranks to be $13$ and specify tempering parameters $\beta_0=10^\lowsup{-3}$, $\beta_{\ell+1} = \sqrt{10} \beta_{\ell}$. \cancel{We observe that the DIRT accuracy degrades slowly with increasing dimensions, since the TT decomposition needs to capture more correlations.} \retwo{We observe that the DIRT accuracy degrades slowly with increasing truncated parameter dimensions while remaining almost constant with increasing truncated data dimensions.
+One potential reason is that the parameters have complicated interactions in the parameter-to-observable map while the data is conditional independent in the observation model.} However, using higher truncate dimensions in both the parameter and data spaces deliver more accurate parametrizations of the random fields.
+A reasonable strategy is to choose the truncate dimension such that the sum of \cancel{two errors} \retwo{the dimension truncation error and the DIRT approximation error} is minimal.
+In this example, this is achieved for data truncation dimension $s = 13$ and parameter truncation dimension $t = 7$.
+Further numerical tests on the DIRT error with varying TT ranks and tempering steps are shown in \ref{sec:wrench2}.
+Realizations of posterior samples generated by the conditional DIRT for different observed data sets are also presented in \ref{sec:wrench2}.